THE VESSEL

 No. The level of activity varies depending on the trip.
 However, anyone who can get in and out of the dingy and go for short walks will do fine.
 We have had mobility-impaired guests having wonderful cruises with us without ever leaving the boat!
 There are many beautiful things to see right from the cabin and deck!

-All onboard meals, including select wines with most dinners.
-On some trips you will cover one dinner ashore.
+All onboard meals, and beverages prepared by our executive chef.
 Your heated cabin includes a bed made with sheets, pillows, comforters, and blankets.
 Towels, cloths, shampoo, and soap are also complimentary.
-You are welcome to use the inflatable, kayak, and all fishing, crabbing, and shrimping gear.
-If you prefer to overnight at a place with moorage fees, you are responsible for them, as well as any fishing licenses, and most off boat tours.
+You are welcome to use the inflatable tandem canoe, hard shel sit in kayaks, and all fishing, crabbing, and shrimping gear.
+If you prefer to overnight at a place with moorage fees, you are responsible for them, as well as any crabbing licenses, and most off boat tours.

 Opportunities for education abound.
 Your skipper is a trained naturalist, and enjoys pointing out a special plant, and its traditional uses, or identifying an animal and explaining its habits.
 Local history and native culture are other subjects you'll learn about.
 The captain also enjoys teaching sailing to anyone interested.
 Our trips in the Great Bear and the Inside Passage incorporate Native guides who will lead you through abandoned village sites, and enthrall with tales of battles, ancient customs, and the history of the once mighty Kwakwak’wakw.
 Or take part in a traditional open fire salmon bake and learn of the rich past of the Heiltsuk.
 The boat makes a great platform for seminars and workshops.
 We also offer instructor-led cruises in subjects such as meditation, photography, and whale observation.
 Please see charter options.
 If you are an instructor interested in leading an art cruise feel free to contact us.